priyansh-dimri/encra/docs/architecture-decisions.md

 - Decision: Add CSRF Protection for end points which change state of the system like POST.
 So, CSRF is provided using /auth/csrf-token route
 - Reason: Protections against CSRF

+### 14-04-2025 — Password Hashing Migration from bcrypt to Argon2

+- Decision: Migrate from using bcrypt to argon2 for password hashing
+- Reason: Argon2 is more modern and provides maximum protection as compared to bcrypt

 ## Client (encra-client)